 COVID 19 UPDATE March 2021 – As John Abbott College resumes certain activities essential to the operation of the college, the worldwide pandemic remains unstable.
 This being said, we are currently in discussions with regards to resuming the Academic Immersion Program to International students, start date to be determined.
 Please refer back to this page for continued updates.

 The English Academic Immersion Program at John Abbott College is designed for multilingual international students, aged 16 through 19 years of age.This provides them with the opportunity to obtain academic credits from their home institution, while immersing themselves in Canadian culture.
 Students will improve their English language skills through their active participation in courses, programming, activities and life with their Canadian family.

-*Participants must be at least 16 years of age on the first day of classes
+*Participants must have completed 11 years of schooling and be at least 16 years of age on the first day of classes

 - Physical Education